-All damages to waterways, drainage ditches, field tiles, or any other infrastructures caused by the construction or maintenance of the WECS, must be completely repaired to near original condition, and so as not to impede the natural flow of water.
-All repairs must be completed within sixty (60) days and must be approved by the Henry County Drainage Board.
+All damages to waterways, drainage ditches, field tiles, or any other infrastructures caused by the construction, or maintenance, or decommissioning of the WECS, must be completely repaired to near original condition, and so as not to impede the natural flow of water.
+All repairs must be completed within sixty (60) days of notice being received and must be approved by the Henry County Drainage Board.